ryanstwrt/FRIDGe/docs/source/FRIDGeInput.md

 <sup>*</sup>Optional

 <sup>**</sup>Currently not built into FRIDGe.

+<sup>&dagger</sup> Note: If Burnup is True, the variables burnup lengths, reactor power, and power fractions are all required, and no default is set for them.

 The only variables required for building a FRIDGe input file are the `Name` and `Input Type`, all other variables have default setting.
 The `Name` is assembly or core file in `fridge/data/assembly` or `fridge/data/core` which will be used to create an input file.